soumencemk/quorum_queues/WhatsWrongWithMirroredQueues.md

 * **Synchronization is blocking**  causing the whole queue to become unavailable.
 When a queue is large, the impact is much greater.
 Synchronization has been known to cause memory related issues on the cluster sometimes even causing synchronization to get stuck requiring reboot.
+During the sync, the queue is unavailable.
+No new messages are processed or accepted until the sync is complete.

 ## 2. Quorum Queues

 - **The issues of synchronization are gone**.
 When brokers come back online, they do not discard their data.
 All messages remain on disk, and the leader simply replicates messages from where it left off.
 - **Replication of messages to a returning follower is non-blocking**.
 So queues do not get so impacted by new followers or rejoining followers.
 The only impact can be network utilization.